-1.21 Budget information (continued)
+1.23 Budget information (continued)

-The approved budget covers the fiscal period from 01/04/2022 to 31/03/2023.
+The approved budget covers the fiscal period from 01/04/2021 to 31/03/2022.

 The annual financial statements and budget are on a different basis of accounting therefore a comparison with the budget amount for the reporting period have been included in the statement of budget and actual amount.
-The amounts included in the statement of budget and actuals are cash.

-1.22 Related parties
+1.24 Related parties